 In September 2018, the Company entered into Amendment No. 5 to the term loan agreement with CRG.
 Under the amended terms of the amended loan agreement the maturity date was extended to December 31, 2022 and the repayment schedule of the existing term loans were changed to interest only so that the outstanding principal amount of the term loans will be payable in a single installment at maturity.
 The related fixed interest rate was changed to equal 10.75% per annum, due and payable quarterly in arrears.
-At the election of the Company, 2.75% of the interest due and payable may be "paid in kind", or PIK, and added to the then outstanding principal and 8.0% of the interest due and payable paid in cash.
+At the election of the Company, 2.75% of the interest due and payable may be "paid in kind" and added to the then outstanding principal and 8.0% of the interest due and payable paid in cash.
 All unpaid principal, and accrued and unpaid interest, is due and payable in full on December 31, 2022.
-The amended term loan agreement also provided for additional term loans in an aggregate principal amount of up to \$25,000,000.
+The amended term loan agreement also provided for additional term loans in an aggregate principal amount of up to \$25,000,000 and allowed for the conversion into shares of common stock, at the Company's option, of up to 25% of the outstanding loans under the term loan agreement in connection with an initial public offering of the Company's common stock which results in market capitalization of at least \$250,000,000.
 In September 2018, the Company drew down an additional \$15,000,000 under the term loan agreement with CRG.
-As provided for under the terms of the amended term loan agreement, the related fixed interest rate was further reduced to 10.00% upon the consummation of the Company's IPO in April 2019.
-Also, post consummation of the Company's IPO, 8.00% of the interest is due and payable in cash and at the election of the Company, 2.00% of the interest due and payable may be PIK.
+As provided for under the terms of the amended term loan agreement, the related fixed interest rate was further reduced to 10.0% upon the consummation of the Company's IPO in April 2019.
+Also, post consummation of the Company's IPO, 8.0% of the interest is due and payable in cash and at the election of the Company, 2.0% of the interest due and payable may be "paid in kind".